jdfekete/reorder.js/README.md

 # Reorder.js

-[Reorder.js](http://www.reorderjs.org/) is a JavaScript library for reordering matrices.
+[Reorder.js](https://github.com/jdfekete/reorder.js/) is a JavaScript library for reordering matrices.

+Want to learn more?
+[See the wiki.](https://github.com/jdfekete/reorder.js/wiki)

 ## Development